 Even though no lightning safety guidelines will give 100% guaranteed safety, the following protocols have been made clear to the directors and coaching staff regarding lightning.

-- Lightning Detection System - At James Park, there is a lightning detector.
+- Lightning Detection System - At James Park and Robert Crown, there is a lightning detector.
 The detectors sound when lightning is close, signaling the directors and coaching staff to immediately move players to the park's shelters.
 Training will be delayed for 30 minutes at a minimum but will not exceed the training session’s scheduled end-time.
 Therefore, the directors and coaches may notify parents that training is cancelled due to the lightning’s timing and that they should pick their player up from the park's shelter.

 - 30/30 Rule - When lightning is seen, we count the time until we hear thunder.
 If this time is 30 seconds or less, players will be asked to move to the park's shelter.